 The Critical First Row

-Right after you do your first button, stop and pinch tuck to create a little fold-over lip that goes up to the top.
+Right after you do your first button, stop and pinch the tuck to create a fold-over lip that goes up to the top.
 Now add the next button, then create the pleat again… this ensures you have exactly the right amount of “give” needed between each button moving forward.
 It allows that perfect little pleat tuck between each button in the top row, and affects the rest of the rows as well.

 Once you have completed the first 3 or 4 buttons, pull the top pleats tight and staple in place at the back.
 Make sure all your tuck pleats are facing the same direction.
 Continue with the other buttons in the top row, then be sure to staple those pleats in place as well.